To-Fujita/Godot_v3.2-Basic_Shaders/README.md

 I have created some basic shaders.
 These shaders are able to mix to any pictures.
 Please check out these demonstrations below.

 ## 2. Demo:
+These Basic Shaders are composed a base picture at "TextureRect" and a shader on "ColorRect".
+You can set any pictures to "TextureRect", then choose a shader by clicking the eye mark.
+After selected a shader, you can set the position and the size for selected shader by setting the value on "Rect".
+Some shaders are able to set the parameters by setting the value on "Shader Param" under the "Material".
 [Basic Shaders Demo](https://to-fujita.github.io/Godot_v3.2-Basic_Shaders/Basic_Shaders.html)
 This Demo is confirmed by Firefox (Ver.
 75.0.0/64 bit) and Google Chrome (Ver.
 81.0/64 bit) under the condition of Windows 10.
 However it is not working on the Microsoft Edge.